tsgautier/node-majic/README.md

         expect(winston.mock).to.equal(true);
 ```

+The result of the inject method is a promise, so you will need a unit testing library that supports promises, such as [Mocha](https://github.com/mochajs/mocha), to use majic testing.

 ## Automatic devDependency inclusion

 During test execution, after scanning the dependencies in your package.json like in the regular startup sequence for majic, the test startup sequence will automatically scan the devDependencies section of your package.json.